-Appointments are available with our trained asthma nurses for all asthmatics for advice and supervision of treatment.
+Appointments are available with our trained asthma nurse and pharmacy team for all asthmatics for advice and supervision of treatment.
 The doctor may also refer you to the nurses for diagnostic tests and changes of treatment.

-Appointments are available with our Diabetes nurse and doctor to provide you with a comprehensive and individual screening & monitoring service.
+Appointments are available with our Diabetes team to provide you with a comprehensive and individual screening & monitoring service.

 Appointments are available for those requiring annual reviews for hypertension.
-The nurse will check your blood pressure & urine sample, review your medication and offer lifestyle modification advice
+The healthcare team will check your blood pressure & urine sample, review your medication and offer lifestyle modification advice

 The Practice offers full contraceptive services: